PhilipOyelegbin/techathonprojects/README.md

 # Techathon Projects

 ## The following are the list of projects in this repo
-- Note API on the note branch.
+- Note API on the note_api branch.
-- Book API on the book branch.
+- Book API on the book_api branch.